ro-double-b/RPFantasyDR_S9/open-items.md

 [x] when you go to a random site it does not work, wont redirect [x] try to stay where you are at on the page too
-[x] clear out console.logs for when you select queens
+[x] clear out console.logs for when you select queens [x] mobile redirect site
+[x] logout disapears if you refersh homepage
+[x] remove fade up items????

 ===> SUNDAY MUST
-[ ] mobile redirect site
-[ ] logout disapears if you refersh homepage
-[ ] restrict various characters in username and password [ ] check functionality of toot and boot eliminations [ ] remove fade up items????
-[ ] update fadeLeft/Right annimate css depending on where you are clicking [ ] change bootstrap based on various browser sizes
+[ ] restrict various characters in username and password [ ] check functionality of toot and boot eliminations [ ] change bootstrap based on various browser sizes
 [ ] queen pictures need to stay consistent when window is sized down [ ] toot boot buttons not centered
-[ ] make a page that can be displayed on mobile phone [ ] make a page that can be displayed while server is running [ ] update modal for submission bc right now it is just for one day
+[ ] make a page that can be displayed on mobile phone [ ] make a page that can be displayed while server is running [ ] update modal for submission bc right now it is just for one day [ ] test out mobile site
+[ ] do a run though of the season, with what you expect/test cases

 ===> SUNDAY HOPEFULLY